Tie Xuan: Unyielding and dying

 Soon after Tie Xuan's soldiers were defeated, Tie Xuan was captured.
-But, he refused to surrender.
-In court he sat with his back turned in order to insult Zhu Di.
+But he refused to surrender.
+In court, he sat with his back turned in order to insult Zhu Di.
 Zhu Di ordered him to turn around, but Tie Xuan refused to listen, even after his ears and nose were cut off.
 Zhu Di commanded that his flesh be cooked and then stuffed into his mouth, asking, "Is it not sweet?"
 Tie Xuan replied sternly, "The flesh of a faithful official and filial son, why would it not be sweet?"
 Thereupon, his limbs were torn off.
 Tie Xuan died after incessant torture.
-After he died they again used oil to cook his corpse.
+After he died, they again used oil to cook his corpse.
 During the course of events, he wished to face north to worship, but the heat caused oil to unexpectedly splash and drop.
 Tie Xuan's wife, Mrs. Yang, and their two daughters were put into the Royal Academy (China), and forced to become prostitutes.
 His son, Tie Fu'an, was exiled to Hechi, and his 83-year-old father, Tie Zhongming, and his mother, Mrs. Xue, were exiled to Hainan.
 Mrs. Yang died of illness; the two daughters refused to agree to be disgraced.
 Later, after Zhu Di pardoned them, they were married off to scholars.
 Tie Xuan's second son, Tie Fushu, fled to Manchuria beyond the wall.

-Although the Ming Chengzu Emperor Zhu Di hated Tie Xuan, he still praised his loyalty.
+Although the Yongle Emperor Zhu Di hated Tie Xuan, he still praised his loyalty.
 At the beginning of Ming Shenzong Wanli Emperor's rule, an imperial edict was issued ordering the offering of "sacrifices to the Jianwen Emperor's court at all the officials' native villages."
 Tie Xuan was decorated as the seventh ranking loyal official to Jianwen in his temple.
 In the time of the Southern Ming's Hongguang Emperor, Zhu Yousong, the title "Grand Protector" (太保) was posthumously conferred upon Tie Xuan, as well as the posthumous name Zhongxiang (忠襄).
 Qing Gaozong Qianlong conferred the posthumous name Zhongding (忠定).
 In various locations in Shandong, there are many Tie Gong (鐵公) temples, all offering sacrifices to Tie Xuan.
 Jinan's Da Ming lakeside has a Tie Gong temple.
 The people of Jinan regard his spirit as their local city god because he was a native of their city.